Chart Color Schemes

 Neutral Bay - Kirribilli is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Neutral Bay - Kirribilli's population is 18,201 as of November 2025.
-This figure shows an increase of 1,018 people since the 2021 Census, which recorded a population of 17,183.
-The change is inferred from ABS estimates of 18,158 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 8,235 persons per square kilometer, placing Neutral Bay - Kirribilli among the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 5.9% since the 2021 Census exceeds the SA4 region's growth rate of 5.4%.
-Overseas migration contributed approximately 87.9% of overall population gains during recent periods, driving this growth.
+Neutral Bay-Kirribilli's population was 18,201 as of November 2025, according to AreaSearch's analysis.
+This figure reflects a growth of 1,018 people since the 2021 Census, which reported a population of 17,183.
+The increase is inferred from ABS's estimated resident population of 18,158 in June 2024 and an additional 120 validated new addresses post-Census.
+This results in a population density ratio of 8,235 persons per square kilometer, placing Neutral Bay-Kirribilli among the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 5.9% since the 2021 Census surpassed the SA4 region's rate of 5.4%.
+Overseas migration contributed approximately 87.9% to this population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth across statistical areas nationally, with Neutral Bay - Kirribilli expected to expand by 389 persons to 2041 based on the latest population numbers, reflecting an increase of 1.9% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Future population trends suggest lower quartile growth nationally, with Neutral Bay-Kirribilli expected to expand by 389 persons to 2041, reflecting a total increase of 1.9% over the 17-year period.

 Frequently Asked Questions - Population